pdrbessahm/pdrbessahm/README.md

 ## Hi there 👋
-My name is Pedro, and I'm an undergraduate in Information Systems really interested in almost everything related to coding.
-Currently I'm diving into Python, SQL, Power BI, and a little bit of Java and C++ too in personal projects not related to my professional growth.
-I'm aiming to become a Data Engineer someday and eventually lead global data teams across the world since I really love to be part of a good changing in people's lives by turning data into useful insights.
+My name is Pedro, I'm an Information Systems student and data-driven professional currently managing +30 restaurants performance at a Food Agency in Brazil.
+I'm passionate about transforming data into insights, making a good difference in people's lives and automating processes that make operations smarter and faster.

-## 🔭 I’m currently working on..
+## 🔭 I’m currently foccusing on:
-Personal projects related not only to the data analysis process, but also to the data engineering ones.
-Building PowerBI dashboards, cleaning data using SQL, automating ETL with Python and so on.
+- Building ent-to-end **data engineering and analytics projects**;
+- Mastering **Python, SQL and Power BI**;
+- Growing my technical portfolio on GitHub.

-## 🌱 I’m currently learning..
+## 🌱 My goal is:
-Python for data analysis with Pandas an
+- To become a Data Engineer after land my job and build experience through the Data Analyst role;
+- In the long term being able to combine analytics, automation, people management and business strategy;
+- So I can finally become a **Data Director**

 - 📫 How to reach me:
 ---